sun-yixiao/sun-yixiao.github.io/research.md

 **UNDER REVIEW**

 Chen, Z., Yu, W., **Sun, Y.**, Wang, C.-J. (Under Review).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
-Evidence from the COVID-19 pandemic and the 2020 U.S. Presidential Election. _Telematics and Infomatics_.
+Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election. _Telematics and Infomatics_.